mluedke2/UIActionSheet-AutomaticActions/README.md

 # UIActionSheet+AutomaticActions
 Experimental UIActionSheet category that always invokes the correct action.
+See my [personal blog](http://jlmendezbonini.com/2015/03/25/UIActionSheet+AutomaticActions.html) for detailed description of the implementation.

 ##Usage